The equivariant model structure on cartesian cubical sets: Type-theoretic development and formalization

 \subsubsection{Metatheory}

 The metatheory can be classical set theory with Grothendieck universes, or a constructive version such as Aczel's constructive set theory with universes \cite{aczel:relate}.
 For each Grothendieck universe in the metatheory, we have a Hofmann--Streicher universe $\Univx$ in the extensional type theory that reflects all type forming operations (as in \cite{ml79}).
-These universes satisfy a realignment property (as used in \S\ref{sec:fibred}) which can be expressed inside the type theory (\formalmodule{axiom.realignment}); it is called the ``strictness axiom'' by Orton and Pitts \cite[Theorem 8.4]{OrtonPitts:2018af}.
+The notions of fibred structure represented by these universes satisfy a relative acyclicity property (as used in \S\ref{sec:fibred}) which can be expressed inside the type theory (\formalmodule{axiom.realignment}); it is called the ``strictness axiom'' by Orton and Pitts \cite[Theorem 8.4]{OrtonPitts:2018af} and ``realignment'' by Gratzer, Shulman, and Sterling \cite[Definition~1.1.4]{GratzerSterlingShulman:2022}.